ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 11. Click the **I have read the Master Service Agreement** checkbox and click the **Place Order** button.
 12. Your new storage allocation should be available in a few minutes.

+**Note**: By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
+To increase the number of your volumes please contact your sales representative.
+Read about increasing limits [here](managing-storage-limits.html).

+For the limit on simultaneous authorizations please see our [FAQs](BlockStorageFAQ.html)

 ### How to order Performance for Block Storage